In this guide

 If a fresh decision is not requiredBack to top

-If the Registrar decides it is not in the public interest nor necessary for fairness to the nurse or midwife for the case to be re-opened, then the decision stands.
+If the Registrar decides it is not in the public interest nor necessary for fairness to the nurse, midwife or nursing associate for the case to be re-opened, then the decision stands.

-We will write to the nurse or midwife, referrer and other relevant people with the Registrar’s decision and their reasons for this (see below).
+We will write to the nurse, midwife or nursing associate, referrer and other relevant people with the Registrar’s decision and their reasons for this (see below).

 If a fresh decision is requiredBack to top

-If the Registrar decides that it’s in the public interest or is necessary to ensure fairness to the nurse or midwife that the case is re-opened and a fresh decision is made, they can:
+If the Registrar decides that it’s in the public interest or is necessary to ensure fairness to the nurse, midwife or nursing associate that the case is re-opened and a fresh decision is made, they can:

 - refer the decision back to the case examiners for reconsideration2